 Bunker front right and the green slopes away from you.
 Warning- do not leave yourself a downhill putt here!
 It will run, and run, and…

 This is one of the best Par 3 holes in the district.
-Elevated tee box but hitting down and over the drain and lake and up the other side to a small, elevated green.
+Elevated tee box but hitting down and over the drain and lake and up the other side to a small, two tired green.
 This tee box is normally sheltered from the wind so checking the flag is a must.
 Once on the green the fun can really begin as it slopes back to front with several changes of degree of the slope.
 You won’t forget playing the fifth at Vincentia!

 This is uphill most of the way but is a relatively easy hole provided you hit it straight.
 60 metre wide fairway and long hitters can reach in two.
 A massive gum tree 60 metres short and right of the green and a nasty long bunker front right make aiming left a much better option coming in.
 Good birdie chance for the good golfers.

 This hole is all downhill but the trees on both sides can grab your ball.
 The approach shot is crucial.
-The green has three bunkers around it and several subtle slopes to test you.
+The green has two bunkers around it and several subtle slopes to test you.

 Rated the hardest hole and for good reason.
 Uphill all the way with plenty of trees around.
 The approach shot in is the key.
 Avoid the out of bounds left and the drain on the right.
 Take an extra club or two as the uphill green is deceptive.
 Big green with several subtle breaks to test everyone.
 A great, challenging hole.

 Relatively easy hole.
 Out of bounds left and two bunkers to the right are the obstacles to overcome.
 Green is small but slopes deceptively back to front.
 A good hole to regain your sanity before you pop into the bar for a halfway refresh..Cheers!